 Why are wet foods preferred?

 Cats evolve from arid geographical areas; hence they are more comfortable eating low moisture dry foods.
 They don’t easily drink water, and dehydration has been one of the common risk factors for several fatal diseases in cats.
 Therefore, wet foods solve this purpose by offering the required amount of water content through food directly.
 These foods have more than 60% moisture content with adequate water quantity, and cats eat these food items without hesitation.
 There are several studies on feeding the right food for cats.
-But it is important to observe that wet foods provide good urinary health, helps cats in managing weight, and, of course, hydration is the key.
+But it is important to observe that wet foods provide good urinary health, help cats in managing weight, and, of course, hydration is the key.

 Heating the cat’s wet food